AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

     ![Submit remote branch name](../../img/push-to-origin-2.png){width="600"}
 </figure>

-3.Confirm that you now have a remote copy of your feature branch.
+1. Confirm that you now have a remote copy of your feature branch.

 After you push to origin, you will see a message pop-up in the lower left stating, `Pushed successfully`.